 Hello!
-I'm Hetvi, a second-year Doctoral Student in Affective Neuroscience at Cornell University.
+I'm Hetvi, a third-year Doctoral Student in Affective Neuroscience at Cornell University.

 Broadly, I study emotions in the brain.
 I am fascinated by emotional experiences unique to an individual, such as childhood memories of eating your favourite food or getting hurt in the playground.
 I am also interested in how consciousness works.
 Are our emotions a key to studying consciousness?

 I am from Rajkot, Gujarat, IN.
 I have lived all over the place but am currently in Ithaca, NY.

 I love reading, writing bad poems, living in new countries, and sharing information.
 I run @emotivebrain on Instagram and I am a huge supporter of the Open Science movement.

 TRAIN OF THOUGHT

 Summary and thoughts on "The Tyranny of Time"

 Absolutely beautiful.
 Biophilia.

 OF THE MONTH

 Growing up, I could never answer "How did human beings conquer all lands, drive climate change, and completely transform the landscape of this planet?"
 Sapiens begins to fill in this blank.